-The second-generation EOS 7D Mark II DSLR shows its semi-professional status as much in its rapid response times and list of features as long as your arm as it does in its sturdy, weather-resistant build.
+The second-generation Canon EOS 7D Mark II (opens in new tab) DSLR shows its semi-professional status in its rapid response times, sturdy, weather-resistant build, and a list of features as long as your arm.

 Its traditional optical viewfinder, which offers a 100% field of view, is big and bright enough for eye-level image composition, even when working in dim lighting conditions.
 You also get a very capable 65-point AF system to provide pin-sharp focus no matter where your subject wanders in the frame, and battery life is respectable too, giving you around 670 shots per charge.